facebookincubator/velox/velox/docs/develop/cache.rst

 Setup with btrfs filesystem on worker machines (Linux only)
 -----------------------------------------------------------
+Multiple factors contribute to utilizing the SSD cache effectively.
+One of them is choosing the best file system that allows direct writes for best performance.
+Btrfs was found to be a good file system to use due to its built-in data compression, support for O_DIRECT writes, and the ability to perform asynchronous discard operations.
+These features combine to enhance storage efficiency, improve performance, and optimize disk management.

 NOTE: Commands below were ran successfully for worker machines of Amazon EC2 r6 instances with CentOS.